Why not? It’s like having a second birthday each year!

 Who doesn’t want an excuse to eat cake?

 Here’s your assignment: Check the roots of your name.
 Then look that name up in a saint directory.
 You will likely find a saint with the same or similar name.
 If you don’t, maybe your middle name is a saint’s name.
-Even if both of your names has no relation to a particular saint, the tradition of celebrating your name day can still apply when you adopt a “patron saint” who personally inspires you (this could be any saint you choose).
+Even if both of your names have no relation to a particular saint, the tradition of celebrating your name day can still apply when you adopt a “patron saint” who personally inspires you (this could be any saint you choose).

 Find the feast day for that particular saint and mark it on the calendar.
-Then next time you can celebrate a great feast on your name day, read the life of that saint for inspiration and invoke their intercession.
+Then next time you can celebrate a great feast on your name day, read the life of that saint for inspiration, and invoke their intercession.
 It is a beautiful tradition, one worth preserving and celebrating each year.

 If you’re reading this article, it’s thanks to the generosity of people like you, who have made Aleteia possible.

 Here are some numbers:

 - 20 million users around the world read Aleteia.org every month

 - Aleteia is published every day in eight languages: English, French, Arabic, Italian, Spanish, Portuguese, Polish, and Slovenian

 - Each month, readers view more than 50 million pages

 - Nearly 4 million people follow Aleteia on social media